 The truth is though, for many people in our region, the American Dream is no longer in reach.
 Working families are struggling to climb up into the middle class, no matter how hard they work.
 The past few decades have seen good-paying jobs like those at General Electric and IBM disappear, with fewer and fewer viable stepping stones for families seeking their share of the American Dream.

-Antonio is running for Congress, because for too long, our leaders in Washington have failed to give voice to working families struggling to achieve the American Dream.
+Antonio decided to run for Congress because for too long, our leaders in Washington have failed to give voice to working families struggling to achieve the American Dream.
 For too long they have failed to provide a vision forward in an ever changing global economy that’s left thousands upstate New York behind.
 We need leaders who will listen to the people and not put dollars over our democracy.
 We need leaders committed to restoring the American Dream.

-The combination of skills Antonio gained in his career as an advocate for education, truth, and justice, combined with an approach grounded in hard work, integrity, and love of country, make Antonio uniquely qualified to be the next Democratic representative from New York’s 19th Congressional District.
-He will make sure the people of the district get what they deserve, which is a representative who will actually listen to their concerns and be an advocate for their hopes and dreams.
+The combination of skills Antonio gained in his career as an advocate for education, truth, and justice, combined with an approach grounded in hard work, integrity, and love of country, make Antonio uniquely qualified to represent New York’s 19th Congressional District.
+He is working hard to make sure the people of the district get what they deserve, which is a representative who will actually listen to their concerns and be an advocate for their hopes and dreams.

 Antonio and his wife Lacey live in Rhinebeck.
 They have two sons, Maxwell and Coltrane.